-The vision statement informed a suite of identified objectives for the activity centre plan that relate to key elements around the themes of Character, Community, Live/Work/Play and Connected.
-This informed the overall objectives for the activity centre plan outlined in Part 1 and the formulation of a design framework based around 'precincts' and 'frontages'.
+The vision statement informed a suite of identified objectives for the precinct structure plan that relate to key elements around the themes of Character, Community, Live/Work/Play and Connected.
+This informed the overall objectives for the precinct structure plan outlined in Part 1 and the formulation of a design framework based around 'precincts' and 'frontages'.